ozgur-yalcin/mfa/readme.md

 **Description**:

-* An easy-to-use substitute for 2FA apps like TOTP Google authenticator.
+* An easy-to-use substitute for 2FA apps like Google authenticator.
 * Supports the OATH algorithms, such as TOTP and HOTP.
 * No need for network connection.
 * No need for phone.